Adam Smith

 About the author

-Born in Kirkcaldy, Scotland, in 1723, Adam Smith studied at the University of Glasgow and at Balliol College, Oxford.
-He later became a professor at Glasgow, where he taught moral philosophy and developed many of the ideas that would make him one of the most influential thinkers of the Scottish Enlightenment.
+Born in Kirkcaldy, Scotland, in 1723, Adam Smith studied at the University of Glasgow and later at Balliol College, Oxford.
+He went on to become a professor of moral philosophy at Glasgow, where his teaching and writing grew out of big questions about ethics, society, and human behavior.